Analysis | The virus cared a lot less about politics than the politicians did

 In the wake of the election, Democratic governors and mayors didn’t scale back containment efforts.
 For one thing, there weren’t many such efforts in place; in New York, for example, businesses were open.
 People were going to the gym and dining in restaurants, and their kids were in school.
 But the more important factor was that the new surge was already underway.

 As of writing, the number of new cases being recorded each day on average is nearly five times the rate on Sept.
-12. Because Nov.
+12. Since Nov.
 3, three weeks ago, it has nearly doubled.

 That’s not just a function of more testing.
 The rate of positive tests has climbed to nearly 10 percent, from 4.4 percent, on Sept.
 12, and 6.8 percent on Election Day, according to data from the COVID Tracking Project.
 More tests — but more tests coming back positive.
 One glimmer of good news is that the rate appears to be declining slightly.